Quick-Start Guide

 1. Check your indexed site(s)

-The quality of your search will depend on what our crawler finds and indexes.
-For this reason, the first stop on our journey is the Data Sources section of the Control Panel.
+The quality of your search depends on what our crawler finds and indexes.
+Start in the Data Sources section of the Control Panel.

-Start by navigating to Website Crawling.
-Here you can double check that we are crawling the correct website(s).
+Go to Website Crawling and confirm that we are crawling the correct website(s).

-Pro tip: consider providing a sitemap under Sitemap Indexing instead of your root URL.
-In addition to ensuring faster and more efficient crawling of your site, it's an integral part of good SEO practices.
+Consider providing a sitemap under Sitemap Indexing instead of your root URL.
+Sitemaps enable faster, more efficient crawling and are an integral part of good SEO practices.

-Once you are sure we are crawling the right site or sitemap, you are ready for step 2!
+Once you've confirmed we are crawling the right site or sitemap, move on to step 2.

-Note for e-commerce: if you have an online shop with a product feed, you can upload a feed or provide a feed URL under Feeds.
-If you do not see a Feeds section, please sign up for a trial of our e-commerce search or contact support.
+If you have an online shop with a product feed, upload a feed or provide a feed URL under Feeds.
+If you don't see a Feeds section, sign up for a trial of our e-commerce search or contact support.

 2. Improve your indexed content

-On the Dashboard, you will see how many pages (and possibly products) are in your index.
+On the Dashboard, you'll see how many pages (and possibly products) are in your index.

-If the crawler has made enough progress, go ahead and head over to the Search Preview and test out a few queries.
-Don't worry: testing the search here does not affect your quotas.
+Once the crawler has made enough progress, go to the Search Preview and test a few queries.
+Testing here does not affect your quotas.

 Blacklisting and Whitelisting

 You can blacklist or whitelist using URL patterns, XPath, and/or CSS selectors.
-For example, you might blacklist the URL pattern /tag/ if pages like blog.mysite.com/tag/breakfast clutter your index and do not belong in your search.
+For example, blacklist the URL pattern /tag/ if pages like blog.mysite.com/tag/breakfast clutter your index.

-Alternatively, you can set up a no-index URL pattern instead.
-This means the crawler will not index pages with the URL pattern /tag/, but it will still follow links to potentially relevant pages.
+Alternatively, set up a no-index URL pattern.
+The crawler will skip indexing pages matching /tag/ but will still follow links on those pages to potentially relevant content.

 Not sure whether your index needs improving?
-You can review your indexed pages under Control Panel > Index to get an idea where you might need to add blacklisting and whitelisting rules.
+Review your indexed pages under Control Panel > Index to identify where blacklisting or whitelisting rules might help.

 Possible Issues

-If you have problems with duplicate URLs (e.g. mysite.com and mysite.com/ or mysite.com/page and mysite.com/page?utm_campaign=google), please refer to our post on cleaning up duplicates.
+If you have problems with duplicate URLs (e.g. mysite.com and mysite.com/ or mysite.com/page and mysite.com/page?utm_campaign=google), refer to our guide on cleaning up duplicates.

-Should you find errors in your index, refer to our documentation on fixing common errors.
+For errors in your index, refer to the documentation on fixing common errors.

-No worries—you can tell the crawler exactly what you want under Data Structuring > Content Extraction.
-This does require some experience with XPaths or CSS selectors, but both are easy to learn.
-If you prefer CSS, just use the toggle in the top-right menu:
+You can tell the crawler exactly what to use under Data Structuring > Content Extraction.
+This requires some familiarity with XPaths or CSS selectors — both are straightforward to learn.
+To switch to CSS selectors, use the toggle in the top-right menu:

-With XPath or CSS, you can define which information on your page should be used for the search result titles...
+With XPath or CSS, you can define the source of your search result titles...

 images...